Genesis of Scythian Culture

 The presence of the artifacts of Scythian type in the Central Europe (the authentic and made on Scythian samples) has allowed researchers to draw a conclusion that this territory was under influence of Scythian culture.
 The largest concentration of finds of the Scythian type is observed in Transylvania and Hungary (POPOVICH I., 1993: 250-251).

 It has been suggested that the Scythians appeared in eastern Hungary in the late 6th cent BC and ruled there for about three centuries before the arrival of the Celts (SHUSHARIN V.P., Ed., 1971: 25).
-This view is also confirmed by the Hungarian place names (see Section "Proto-Bulgarish Place Names in Central and North Europe".
+If the Scythians were an Iranian-speaking people, as is commonly believed, they should have left traces of their stay in Hungary in toponymy.
+However, such traces were not found, on the contrary, many placenames of Hungary can have Bulgarish origin, which is quite understandable by the presence of Bulgars in Western Ukraine.
+Many of them can be found in the section "Proto-Bulgarish Place Names in Central and North Europe".
 Some of examples of Bulgarish place names in Hungary:

 The village of (v.)
 Abasár in Heves County – Chuv upa “a bear”, shur "swamp";